rust-lang/book/nostarch/chapter08.md

 s.push_str("bar");
 ```

-`s` will contain "foobar" after these two lines.
+`s` will contain “foobar” after these two lines.
 The `push_str` method takes a
-string slice because we don't necessarily want to take ownership of the
+string slice because we don’t necessarily want to take ownership of the
 parameter.
-For example, it would be unfortunate if we weren't able to use `s2`
+For example, it would be unfortunate if we weren’t able to use `s2`
 after appending its contents to `s1`:

 ```rust